13 types of critical sales and marketing collateral

 Sales collateral gives your contact the material they need to convince the person signing off the budget.
 Handing their manager a brochure or sharing a whitepaper is much more powerful than simply relying on your pitch to them, relayed second hand, to convince a stakeholder.

-Perhaps it’s a case study that shows the return on investment (ROI) of work you did with a similar company or a whitepaper that sets out why they need to get ahead of an emerging trend.
+Perhaps it’s a case study that shows the return on investment (ROI) of work you did with a similar company, a testimonial from a happy customer that faced a similar challenge as your new prospect or a whitepaper that sets out why they need to get ahead of an emerging trend.

 When should salespeople use sales collateral?

-Sales collateral helps move deals forward and can support every stage of the sales process.
+Sales collateral helps move deals forward and can support every stage of the buyer’s journey.

-Your sales team needs to be aware of the sales collateral that’s available, so make sure marketing initiatives are shared with the team.
-Remind them in sales meetings and ask them what else you could create to support them.
+Your entire sales organization needs to be aware of the sales collateral that’s available, so make sure marketing initiatives are shared with not just sales representatives but also the customer success and account management teams.
+Remind them in sales meetings and ask them what other types of content you could create to support them.

 Look for opportunities to leverage your sales collateral